mariahhau/EventsApp/documentation/REST_API.md

 Requires an Authorization token (Bearer Token) **OR** an email address
 </br>
-If the client is not logged in (does not have a token), a request body is required:
+If the client is not logged in (does not have a token), a request body is required, for example:
 ```
 {

-    "email":""
+    "email":"test@test.com"

 }
 ```
 </br>
 Response: 201 Created</br>
-Response body:   ...
+Response body: Registration was successful

 </br></br></br>